A Guide for Children with Kidney Disease, Kidney Failure, or a Kidney Transplant

 Why does my child need a vaccination?

-Vaccinations, usually given as shots, protect your child from serious diseases.
-Some common diseases you may already know about are measles, mumps, rubella, polio, hepatitis B, diphtheria, pertussis, tetanus, chickenpox and Hemophilus influenza type b (Hib) disease.
-These are called the "big 10."
-Some of these are serious or potentially serious illnesses, and some may have no cure.
-Your child may die from certain diseases if he or she is not vaccinated against them.
-Vaccinations not only protect your child from disease, they protect others around your child.
+Vaccinations are often called “shots” (given as an injection with a needle), but vaccinations can also be given by a liquid or spray in the mouth or nose.
+Vaccines are the actual medicine that are part of the vaccination process.
+They help keep your child from getting a serious disease.
+They protect against many common diseases, like measles, mumps, rubella, polio, hepatitis B, diphtheria, whooping cough (pertussis), tetanus, chickenpox and hemophilus influenza type b (Hib) disease.
+These are called the "Big 10."
+Some of these can be very serious.
+Some may not have a cure.
+Your child may die from certain diseases if he or she is not protected.
+Children with these diseases can pass them along and make other children sick, so vaccines also help protect others.
 For this reason, proof of vaccination is often needed before your child can enter school or childcare.

 How do vaccines work?